omar-t-kamal/TMP3/README.md

 # TMP3
-A clinical application for predicting mortality with pediatric traumatic brain injury patients
+A clinical application for predicting mortality with pediatric traumatic brain injury patients.

+To get started, download TMP3.jar.